aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/vba-project/check-if-vba-project-is-protected-and-locked-for-viewing/_index.md

 ## **Sample Code**

 The following sample code loads the [sample Excel file](43352065.xlsm) and checks if the VBA (Visual Basic for Applications) Project of the Excel file is protected and locked for viewing.
-Please also see its Console Output for a reference.
+Please also see its console output as a reference.

 ```c++
 #include <iostream>